 Capture a profile using Streamline.
-For more information about how to capture the behavior of your CPU and GPU performance using Streamline, see 2.1.3 Capture a profile on page 2-17.
+For more information about how to capture the behavior of your CPU and GPU performance using Streamline, see Capture a profile.

-2.1.3 Capture a profile
+3.1.3 Capture a profile

 Start a capture session to profile data from your application in real time.
 When the capture session ends, Streamline automatically opens a report for you to analyze later.